MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/machine-reports.md

 The devices status report provides high-level information about the devices in your organization.
 The report includes trending information showing the sensor health state, antivirus status, OS platforms, and Windows 10 versions.

 > [!IMPORTANT]
+>
->"For Windows Server 2012 R2 and Windows Server 2016 to appear in device health reports, the [New Windows Server 2012 R2 and 2016 unified solution](configure-server-endpoints.md) must be installed.
+> For Windows&nbsp;Server&nbsp;2012&nbsp;R2 and Windows&nbsp;Server&nbsp;2016 to appear in device health reports, these devices must be onboarded using the modern unified solution package.
+For more information, see [New functionality in the modern unified solution for Windows Server 2012 R2 and 2016](/microsoft-365/security/defender-endpoint/configure-server-endpoints#new-windows-server-2012-r2-and-2016-functionality-in-the-modern-unified-solution).

 In the Microsoft 365 Security dashboard navigation panel, select **Reports**, and then open **Device health and compliance**.
 The Device health and compliance dashboard is structured in two tabs: